aws-amplify/amplify-cli/amplifycli_react_tutorial.md

 # Testing your Function

 Amplify CLI supports local testing of Lambda functions.
-Run `amplfiy status` to get the resource name of the Lambda function created earlier, and execute:
+Run `amplify status` to get the resource name of the Lambda function created earlier, and execute:

 ```
 amplify function invoke <resourcename>